Emblem and flag of the Chinese Communist Party: Symbolism

+According to Article 53 of the constitution of the Chinese Communist Party, "the Party emblem and flag are the symbol and sign of the Communist Party of China."
+According to the Chinese government, "hammer and sickle together symbolise the working tools of workers and farmers.
+The emblem in general symbolizes that the Chinese Communist Party is the vanguard of the Chinese working class, and it represents the fundamental interests of the working class and the big majority of the Chinese people."

 Design

 According to People's Daily, "The standard party flag is 120 centimeters (cm) in length and 80 cm in width.
 In the center of the upper-left corner (a quarter of the length and width to the border) is a yellow hammer-and-sickle 30 cm in diameter.
 The flag sleeve (pole hem) is in white and 6.5 cm in width.
 The dimension of the pole hem is not included in the measurement of the flag.
 In total, the flag has five dimensions, the sizes are "no. 1: 288 cm in length and 192 cm in width; no. 2: 240 cm in length and 160 cm in width; no. 3: 192 cm in length and 128 cm in width; no. 4: 144 cm in length and 96 cm in width; no. 5: 96 cm in length and 64 cm in width."